 So, I decided to come up with my own quick version that includes whole food ingredients and half the sugar…and doesn’t require any ketchup.
 You can ramp up the sweetness or the spiciness, according to your tastes.

-This quick BBQ sauce has half the sugar of commercial BBQ sauce, and doesn't use any ketchup!
+This quick BBQ sauce has half the sugar of commercial barbecue sauce, but doesn't use any ketchup!

 Whisk all of the ingredients over medium high heat in a saucepan.
 Boil for 1 minute, then reduce heat and simmer for 20 minutes.